virtUOS/siddata_backend/README.md

 9. Run the server and check if everything works: `python manage.py runserver`
 10. Create a superuser in order to manage your database via the web interface: `python manage.py createsuperuser`

-## Troubleshooting:
+### Troubleshooting:
-- If you get an import error, check your `settings.BASE_DIR` variable.
+- If you get an import error, check the content of your `settings.BASE_DIR` variable.
 The path has to be like `/path/to/your/project/siddata_backend`.
 It has to contain the project directory at the end.
 If this isn't the case, adjust the setting of `BASE_DIR` accordingly.

 # Documentation
 Sphinx is used to generate the documentation based on docstrings in the code and .rst files under docs/source.
 Syntax of